galgantar/standard-deviants/index.markdown

 {% include mathjax-script.html %}

 <p>
-We use <strong>Leiden clustering</strong> to find groups of similar subreddits.
-The algorithm works by maximizing <strong>modularity</strong> — basically, it tries to group nodes so that communities have lots of internal connections but few connections between them.
+<strong>Leiden clustering</strong> works by maximizing <strong>modularity</strong> — basically, it tries to group nodes so that communities have lots of internal connections but few connections between them.
 </p>

 <p>